What is a financial planner?

 Can I afford you?

 Hiring a fee-only financial planner is a wise investment.
 Our pricing is competitive with other hourly, fee-only financial planners in the area.
-I believe our fees are well worth the benefits you will gain from our financial planning.
-Some changes we suggest will immediately help your situation, others will show their benefit over time.
-By having your money work efficiently over the long run, you will reap the benefits of hiring a financial planner.
+We believe our fees are well worth the benefits you will gain from our financial planning.
 The cost of not handling your finances appropriately could be much higher than our fees.
-A link to our pricing is here.

 What is a fiduciary?

 A fiduciary is someone who is required to put your interests ahead of their own.
 Few agents and advisors in financial services work under the fiduciary label.
 Most only fulfill the lower standard of “suitability”.
-As a fiduciary of the Garrett Planning Network and the CFP® board, I am required to put your interests ahead of my own.
+As a Registered Investment Advisor with the State of California, AMF is a fiduciary and required to put your interests ahead of AMF.